skryl/capybara-repl/README.md

 ## Usage

-Just run the bundled binary
+Run the bundled binary

     $ capybara

-You will be greeted by the help banner
+You will be greeted by a help banner inside a Pry shell

     Capybara DSL